jdjaxon/linux_cac/README.md

 [Known Issues](#known-issues) section.

 > [!note]
-> This project has moved away from Cackey to instead use OpenSC, which seems to be
+> This project has moved from using Cackey to OpenSC, which seems to be
-> more stable than Cackey.
+> more stable.
 If you don't use Cackey as a dependency of anything else,
 > I recommend running the following:
 > ```
 > sudo apt purge cackey